 Longlines target fish much deeper than surface fishing method, (purse seine and pole and line).
-They targete the larger mature individuals of species such as yelowfin, bigeye and southern bluefin.
-In some areas, none-tuna species such as swordfish and oilfish are specifically targeted.
+They target the larger mature individuals of species such as yellowfin, bigeye and southern bluefin.
+In some areas, non-tuna species such as swordfish and oilfish are specifically targeted.
 Shark bycatch, finning or the targeting of sharks is a contentious issue in this fishery.